nuodb/nuodb-compose/README.md

 - `monolith`
   - This is a database in a single container (monolith).
 All 3 NuoDB processes are running inside the same container.
     - This is _not_ how NuoDB is deployed in production, but is an easily managed, resource optimized, option on a local machine.
+    - This is the simplest configuration for a developer to run a local DB for testing and debugging.
 - `instadb`
   - This is a database in a single container (as per `monolith`) - but with _dynamic port mapping_.
     - This allows multiple `instadb` databases to run on the same host simultaneously.